| Top |

 a sequence of gluniversal_t objects (one for each field of the structure.)

-Again, if the structure pointer is non-NULL
+Again, if the structure pointer is non-NULL, the ptrflag

 should be TRUE